 The forearm covering strap tightens down easily, and the brace is angled to accommodate your arm.
 The brace design is ingenious and does allow for you to hold the weapon a lot less awkwardly than most braces.
 You can rotate your arm and achieve a good hold on the gun and commit to full extension.

 Firing with the brace is very comfortable, and it doesn’t rub you raw or cause any pain.
 The brace does extend what’s basically a third arm from your body, and this allows you to increase your control over the gun.
 The Recover 20/20 acts like the biggest beavertail in the world.
 It increases your leverage on the gun and gives you some real control over the muzzle flip.

 Should the brace accidentally touch your shoulder, the little bit of polymer at the back of the brace won’t provide a lot of shoulder support.
 It’s also somewhat short, so I imagine shooting it from a shouldered position will feel a little short.

 The Recover 20/20 changes the gun’s handling ergonomics a bit.
 Using the slide lock to drop the slide is difficult to get used to slingshotting it.
 Using the slide lock to lock the slide sans magazine isn’t as easy as flicking it up.
 Racking it from the charging handle is the only actual way to rack the slide as well.
 The changes aren’t too significant, but worth noting.

 The Recover Tactical 20/20

 Overall the product doesn’t interfere with the operation or cause reliability issues.
 It’s seemingly one of the most affordable, yet quality pistol brace kits.
 It’s a handy tool and a fun kit that can increase the functionality of a pistol.
 It’s certainly worth a look and is a worthy competitor to similar kits, but at what is likely a lower price point than most.
-The Recover Tactical 20/20 brace was produced by YRS for test and review go click the link to give them a look.
+The Recover Tactical 20/20 brace was provided by YRS for test and review go click the link to give them a look.